nielskrijger/blog/posts/2021-02-16-use-context-and-use-reducer.md

 If you already have a parent component passing down props this may be an easy fix.

+Often with contexts I find myself using the context values directly within that component.
+This makes sense as Context is meant to share state between components rather than passing them down.
+But it does mean hoisting state to a parent component just to prevent re-renders doesn't always make sense.

 Alternatively if you want to cram it into a single component:

 ```jsx